Graphene bilayer and trilayer Moir\'e lattice with Rashba spin-orbit coupling

-Thus, in addition to the association of magic angles with flat bands, correlated insulating states, unconventional superconductivity, ferromagnetism with anomalous Hall effect and distinct Landau level degeneracies, they are also relevant to the pertinent spin physics.
-Following the recent developments in the research of monolayer and (un-twisted) multilayer graphene spintronics \cite{Avsar, Zollner}, we expect our study of twistronic spintronics to stimulate experimental and further theoretical work on the emergent field of Moir\'e spintronics.
-This expectation is supported by the fact that the spin observables calculated here can be measured using spin and angle-resolved photoelectron spectroscopy \cite{Tusche_15, Unzelmann_21} and polarized light scattering \cite{Wang_08}.
+Thus, in addition to the association of magic angles with flat bands, correlated insulating states, unconventional superconductivity, ferromagnetism with anomalous Hall effect and distinct Landau level degeneracies, they are also relevant to spin physics.
+Following the recent developments in the research of monolayer and (un-twisted) multilayer graphene spintronics \cite{Avsar, Zollner}, we hope our study will stimulate experimental and further theoretical work on the role of magic angles to the spin physics of Moir\'e systems.
+This expectation is corroborated by the hope that ESC can be measured using spin and angle-resolved photoelectron spectroscopy \cite{Tusche_15, Unzelmann_21, Avsar, Zollner} and polarized light scattering \cite{Wang_08}.